rust-lang/rfcs/text/0000-security-advisories.md

    - Optional keys may be either `false` or absent.
    - the `description` contains not only whitespace.
 More text than a paragraph should be allowed, but not necessarily recommended.
-   - `package` exists on Crates.io and the versions specified in `versions` exist
+   - `package` exists on Crates.io
+   - `versions` is non-empty and only contains versions of `package` published on Crates.io
    - `dwf` is not an empty array.
 It should be ``false`` if there are none.

    If not, Cargo should print one or more error messages and exit.